-Further to our post about the joys of glamping, we didn’t feel we could not post something about good old fashioned, back to basics camping.
-We realise it is not for everyone, while Mike and Phoebe love the it, Raymond is less keen and prefers the luxury of a good glamping break in a yurt.
+Further to our post about the joys of glamping, we didn’t feel we could not post something about good old-fashioned, back-to-basics camping.
+We realize it is not for everyone, while Mike and Phoebe love it, Raymond is less keen and prefers the luxury of a good glamping break in a yurt.
 However, we feel strongly that all parents should face their fears and push their anxieties to one side to go camping at least once in their lives with their family.

 You learn how to work as a team – whether that means that you strengthen an already strong bond shared by your family or you build up a newfound bond together.